obophenotype/brain_data_standards_ontologies/README.md

 ensembl gene file templates are used to generate mirror files, which act as source files for import generation, so that only referenced markers end up in the release files.

+### Reference Gene Files

+GTF files used as reference for BDSO can be found in this [google drive folder](https://drive.google.com/drive/folders/1rOYwiIxGgEolWsO3a-7g6rxUefsXIcKB)